bernardyamoah/my-blog-challenge/README.md

 ### Conclusion

 Congratulations!
 You have successfully set up and run the project.
 You can now add and delete posts using the provided functionality.
-If you have any further questions or need assistance, please don't hesitate to reach out to me at @bernardyamoah and twitter['https://twitter.com/byayamoah']
+If you have any further questions or need assistance, please don't hesitate to reach out to me on Twitter at @byayamoah.
+Happy coding!